 - Delta owns an 8.8% stake in Air France-KLM

-So in this case Delta doesn’t just have a joint venture, but they also have an equity stake.
+In this case Delta doesn’t just have a joint venture, but they also have an equity stake.

 A while back, a request was made to form a new transatlantic joint venture.
 Essentially the request was for a single transatlantic joint venture between Delta, Air France, KLM, and Virgin Atlantic.
 That means that rather than two separate joint ventures, Delta would have a single joint transatlantic venture.

-As you can see, this being approved also means that Alitalia is being cut out of the transatlantic joint venture.
+This joint venture being approved also means that Alitalia is being cut out of the transatlantic joint venture.
 It’s my understanding that the transatlantic market is one of the few in which Alitalia makes money, so this will be a huge loss for them, as they won’t be part of this lucrative joint venture.

 Usually I’m opposed to joint ventures on principle because they’re the equivalent of eliminating a competitor.
 In this case though two joint ventures are being consolidated into one.